Eric Adams: 2023

-In late February 2023, at the annual interfaith breakfast, Adams said that he disagrees with the notion of separation of church and state.
-During the speech Adams said "don’t tell me about no separation of church and state.
+In late February 2023, at the annual interfaith breakfast, Adams said he disagreed with the notion of separation of church and state.
+During the speech.
+Adams said, "Don't tell me about no separation of church and state.
 State is the body.
 Church is the heart.
 You take the heart out of the body, the body dies."
 Additionally, Adams said he disagreed with the Supreme Court's 1962 decision in Engel v.
 Vitale, which held school prayer to be unconstitutional.
-Adams said "when we took prayers out of schools, guns came into schools..."
+Adams added, "When we took prayers out of schools, guns came into schools..."